Paperboy Prince: 2025 New York City mayoral campaign

+2026 New York State Assembly campaign

+They announced their candidacy for New York's 54th State Assembly district and New York's 7th congressional district in summer 2025.

 Music

 By 2015, Paperboy Prince was a rapper and a center of attention among the fans at games of the basketball team Washington Wizards.
 They got recognition for their effort in organizing a music campaign to raise $20 million to bring DC-native basketball player Kevin Durant to the Wizards.

 At the 2016 South by Southwest, Prince spoke to reporters on behalf of street performers on the condition that Prince could talk out loud on microphone, and that they got a hug.

 Prince received death threats while performing music as Minister of Fun at an anti-Trump art production by LaBeouf, Rönkkö & Turner at the Museum of the Moving Image in the days after President Trump's inauguration.

 In 2017, musician Azealia Banks established the record label Chaos & Glory Recordings, with Prince as the first artist signed to produce music.

 Personal life

 Prince is non-binary and uses the pronouns they/them/their or the neopronouns god/goddess.

 They dress as "royalty" to draw attention to how politicians can hold power for longer than kings or queens.
 In an interview with fashion magazine V, Prince explained how freedom in fashion encourages freedom in thinking and welcoming of diversity.
 They often wear a Game Boy Advance SP or Game Boy Color around their neck.

 Prince's role models include Martin Luther King Jr. for his vision of racial justice.